Best surfing spots in Rio

 Try on the perfectly tailored Surf Shorts

-Prainha is everybody’s favourite surfing spot in Rio with constant waves reaching up to 3 meters.
-Depending on the day waves will vary in height and strength, so you’ll need to check them out yourself before deciding to jump in.
+Prainha is always a safe choice as a surfing spot with constant waves reaching up to 3 meters.
+Depending on the day though, waves will vary a lot in height and strength, so you’ll need to check them out yourself before deciding to jump in.

-“The cool fact about Prainha is that besides having several kinds of waves, it is a safe beach and the only one in Rio de Janeiro with a blue flag.
-It has a special wave in the right corner that allows you to practice several manoeuvers.
-If you walk along the little canal and follow the rock and the restaurant you’ll find yourself in the right spot for surfing” according to Yuri.
+“The cool thing about Prainha is that besides having several kinds of waves, it is a safe beach and the only one in Rio de Janeiro with a blue flag.
+If you walk along the little canal and follow the rock and the restaurant you’ll find yourself in the right spot for surfing,” according to Yuri.

-Even on weekdays the beach is generally full of surfers, so ideally you should go early in the morning.
+Even on weekdays the beach is generally full, so ideally you should go early in the morning.

 Discover custom made Hand Surf

 This beach is less busy, but it’s more difficult to access it via public transportation.
-Located between the Barra da Tijuca and Recreio beaches, Reserva Beach is an Ecological Reserve and has high waves.
+Located between the Barra da Tijuca and Recreio beaches, Reserva beach is an Ecological Reserve and generally has high waves.
 Submerged rocks line the bottom of the sea giving the waves a better formation and allowing them to reach up to 8 feet.
 The rippling waves of Reserva Beach follow the same cycle of the waves of Barra da Tijuca.
 It’s important to be aware that dangerous currents can come in from West, South and Southwest.
-But on calmer days, when the waves are up to 0.5 meters, it is safe to surf even for beginners.
+But on calmer days, when the waves reach just 0.5 meters, it is safe to surf even for beginners.

 A total beach winner: Navy Sunga